COMPSCI331-2021/asg-concert/README.md

 Fortunately, running Maven's `package` goal on the parent project will build both WARs as required.
 However, we will still need to set up a Tomcat (or similar) instance to run the application.

 Whichever IDE you use, the first step will be to download a Tomcat installation, if you don't already have one.
 You can find them [here](https://tomcat.apache.org/download-80.cgi).
 Get version `8.5.x` as an archive (the installer isn't required), download and unzip it somewhere on your machine, and then follow the steps below according to your IDE.

+**Warning** There seem to be a number of variations in IDE setup and installation, so what's below may not work for your particular setup.
+You may need to explore google to find workable alternatives.
+[Tomcat-CL](Tomcat-CL.md) has a simplified attempt for doing it from the command line.

 ##### From IntelliJ
 **Note: This ONLY works in IntelliJ Ultimate edition.** Community edition does not support this.
 Having said that, Ultimate edition is available for free for educational use.
 Simply sign up for a new account using your University email address.